Graduate Certificate in Museum Studies

 - An elective chosen with the approval of the director of museum studies.
 Options include:

 - CAS AH 501 or AH 502 Practicum in Museum Studies, whichever not already taken

-- Other courses, including those offered by other departments and Metropolitan College’s Arts Administration program, approved by the director of museum studies to suit the student’s individual interests
+- Other graduate-level courses, including those offered by other departments and Metropolitan College’s Arts Administration program, approved by the director of museum studies to suit the student’s individual interests

 These courses may be taken either as part of, or in addition to, the courses required for the MA or the PhD.
 Students enrolled simultaneously in the MA and the certificate program may complete the course requirements for both programs by taking nine courses instead of the eight for the MA alone.
 This typically includes five required area courses, including two seminars, and four museum courses; however, such students may choose to take more than nine courses.